eleniko/graphQL_from_scratch/README.md

 For instance for a single book the type would be Book type instead of list of book types, and we would get it based on the argument that we pass to resolve method(resolve method receives two parameters: parents and args)
-In order to define what args are valid identify the args object, with id property which will have graphql int type Use that id parameter in order to find books, compare if the book id equals to args id Define a query to get a single author with the same way as for authors Pass the schema mutation as a parameter with a type of root mutation type Create a root mutation type similarly to query mutation type Define the root mutation type which is going to be graphql object type Pass to it name as a parameter
+In order to define what args are valid identify the args object, with id property which will have graphql int type Use that id parameter in order to find books, compare if the book id equals to args id
+16) Define a query to get a single author with the same way as for authors 17)Pass the schema mutation as a parameter with a type of root mutation type
+18) Create a root mutation type similarly to query mutation type Define the root mutation type which is going to be graphql object type Pass to it name as a parameter
 Give the value to the name as a ‘’Mutation”